Chrischuck/coding-challenge/README.md

 A simple pizza ordering site w/ an admin dashboard.

-## Downloading and Running
+## Installation and Running
 Requires Docker and docker-compose for the cleanest experience

 Clone from git
 `git clone https://github.com/Chrischuck/coding-challenge.git`

 cd into folder
 `cd {path}/coding-challenge`

 Build images
 `docker-compose build`

 Run
 `docker-compose up`

 Client will be on localhost:8080